raj3shp/raj3shp/README.md

-## Hello, world! 👋
+## Hello, world 👋
 I'm a Security Engineer from India.
 I'm here to write about Security.
-I have had the amazing opportunity to work with distributed Linux systems, web services and applications along with the delicate software development lifecycle and ecosystem.
-In recent days, I've been spending a lot of my spare time playing Capture The Flag (CTF) events, researching vulnerabilities, auditing open source software and hunting for vulnerabilities in the wild.
+I have the amazing opportunity to work with distributed Linux systems, web services and applications along with the delicate software development lifecycle and ecosystem.
+I spend a some of my spare time playing Capture The Flag (CTF) events, researching vulnerabilities, auditing open source software and hunting for vulnerabilities in the wild.
 I hope you find my work helpful in your quest.

 ### CVEs